TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 ### Setting up Azure service bus

-In order to setup a new service bus create a new Service Bus resource is Azure portal and setup a new Queue for incoming messages.
+In order to setup a new service bus we need to create a new Service Bus resource is Azure portal and setup a new Queue for incoming messages.

 ![Service Bus Queue](ServiceBusQueue.png)